 Form 6: Wrap Around Child Care Program Organization Details (scored)

 INSTRUCTIONS: All bidders must complete all sections of this Form.
 The responses on this form should broadly describe the bidders plan and be inclusive of all of the locations you are seeking to fund.
 No response on this form should be specific to any Service Location or Service Location Group.
-Bidders should fill in the boxes below.
 The responses in this form should apply to the bidder’s organization, as a whole, and should not be separated by Service Locations or Service Location Group(s).

 Bidder Organization Packet